Welcome Volunteers!2nd U.S. Senior Women's Open Championship l Pine Needles Lodge & Golf Club l Southern Pines, N.C. l May 16-19, 2019

 Corporate Hospitality: The Corporate Hospitality committee assists with the management and operation of all corporate hospitality facilities including clubhouse and on course offerings.
 The committee also ensures corporate clients and their guests are provided a positive and enjoyable experience.

 Volunteer Services: The Volunteer Services committee manages Volunteer Headquarters, providing information, meals, drinks, and snacks to the volunteers.
-They will be expected to have knowledge of Wheaton, IL and the surrounding area (i.e. restaurants, activities, course layout).
+They will be expected to have knowledge of the Sandhills area (i.e. restaurants, activities, course layout).

 Leader Boards: The Leader Boards committee staffs all the championship Leader Boards and Thru Boards as well as posts all scores and information according to the USGA Scoring Terminal.